CarloMehegan/DATA-150/HansRosling.md

-# The best stats you've ever seen by Hans Rosling
+# The best stats you've ever seen, by Hans Rosling
 ### Initial thoughts
   - Bias makes the students in the first survey test worse on average than picking answers at random\
   - The data doesn't show as much when organized by continent, but when organized by country you get much more nuance into what's going on